Libraries with Kids in Fukuoka: A Family Guide to the City’s Best Reading Spots (2026)

 a row of colorfully painted pedal cars in front of a body of water (Photo by Alex Rerh on Unsplash)

 You’ll need a Japanese bank account fast — for receiving salary, paying rent, utilities, school fees, and pretty much every recurring bill.
 The catch: most Japanese banks won’t open accounts for foreign residents until you’ve been in Japan 6+ months.
-Here’s how to navigate the system as a new arrival, which banks do open early, … Read more
+As a new arrival you need a day-1 option to get your salary and rent … Read more

 Renting an Apartment in Fukuoka for Foreign Families: A Step-by-Step Guide (2026)